Wdheinze/web-dev-hw/assignment_02/README.md

 <h2>Whitney Heinze</h2>
 <br>
 <br>
 <p> I am taking this class because I hope that someday I will be able to get a good job in the graphic design industry.
 I think that since web development is in such high demands now adays, this is the perfect class to take.
+I enjoy to design and create different things for people.
+When it comes down to web design I am a bit lacking.
 I am hoping to learn.</p>
 <ul>
 <li>How to make a beautiful website for clients</li>
 <li>How to make a responsive website</li>